What Are the Responsibilities of a Property Manager?

 1. Collecting Rent

-Collecting rent every month is a landlord’s most basic responsibility.
-As such, it’s usually among the first responsibilities that a landlord delegates to a property manager.
+Collecting monthly payments is a basic responsibility for a property owner.
+As such, it’s usually among the first responsibilities that a landlord delegates to a property management company.

 Aside from collecting rent, property managers can also be useful in three other aspects.
-One, they can help you set the right rent.
-The right rent attracts the right tenants.
+One, they can help owners set the right rent.
+The right monthly cost attracts the right residents.
 A property manager uses various strategies, one of which includes looking at the property’s location and analyzing comparable properties to set the rent.

 Two, a property manager can help you collect rent.
 A good property manager provides easy and convenient rent collection systems to their tenants.
 In addition, they educate their tenants on any rent-related issues, such as when and how rent is due, the grace period length, and late-fee amount.

-Lastly, a property manager can help you adjust rent and ensure your rent increments are within statutory limits.
+Lastly, a property manager can help the owner adjust the payment amount and ensure the rent increments are within statutory limits.

 2. Managing Tenants

-Property managers are also responsible for advertising your property.
+Property managers are also responsible for advertising vacant rental units.
 Relying on their experience can help fill your vacancies swiftly with the right tenant.

 Managing tenants may also mean handling leases.
 This duty can entail ensuring the lease agreement contains all the necessary clauses, such as rules on subletting, property alterations, pet rules, maintenance responsibilities, and terms of the lease.